emjay00/Weather_data_extraction/README.md

 # Weather_data_extraction
-Extract date, minimum and maximum tempararature given any location from Weather.com
+Extract date, minimum and maximum tempararature given any location from Weather.com and store in excel